A 3-phase brushless motor (see below for supported types)

-Note that the Tinymovr Servo Kit includes all of the above in a ready to use kit.
+The Tinymovr Servo Kit includes all of the above, except for the CANine adapter, in a ready to use kit.

 Supported Motor Types¶

-Most three-phase pancake-style outrunners can be used with Tinymovr.
+Most three-phase pancake-style outrunners can be used with Tinymovr R5.
 While there is a lot of variation between motors of even the same size and external appearance, as a general rule-of-thumb motors ranging from 40mm outer diameter to 110mm should work fine with Tinymovr.

-The most important aspect of a correct setup is to ensure the controller is properly positioned in relation to the motor.
-The center of the PCB, where the encoder is located, should lie as close to the motor rotation axis as possible.
-In addition, the distance from the encoder magnet to the encoder IC should be less than 2mm (less than 1mm if you are mounting the PCB packwards, i.e. the encoder IC is facing away from the magnet).
+The most important aspect of a correct setup is to ensure the controller is properly positioned in relation to the sensor magnet.
+We assume that the center of the PCB, where the angle sensor IC is located, is located coaxially to the motor shaft, and thet the sensor magnet is at the end of the shaft (check out the diagrms below).
+In addition, the distance from the sensor magnet to the sensor IC should be less than 2mm (less than 1mm if you are mounting the PCB packwards, i.e. the sensor IC is facing away from the magnet).

-A 3D printable encoder magnet jig is available, suitable for 6mm disc magnets and 14, 19, 25 and 30mm motor hole diameters.
+A 3D printable sensor magnet jig is available, suitable for 6mm disc magnets and 14, 19, 25 and 30mm motor hole diameters.

 For safety reasons, you should always ensure the motor & controller assembly are secured to a stable surface before operation.
 The motor rotor may experience high acceleration that may cause damage or injury if not secured properly.

-Ensure the encoder magnet is firmly attached to the motor shaft, otherwise it may slip out of sync.
+Ensure the sensor magnet is firmly attached to the motor shaft, otherwise it may slip out of sync.
 Use strong adhesive to secure.

 Calibration needs to be performed without any loads on the motor.
-If the motor is coupled to a load, the encoder offset angle may not be determined correctly, leading to a sub-optimal setup.
+If the motor is coupled to a load, the sensor offset angle may not be determined correctly, leading to a sub-optimal setup.

 Electrical setup comprises three main parts: Motor connection, data connection and power connection.
 Below is a diagram with the electrical connection scheme.

 Connect the three motor phases to the three terminals on Tinymovr.
-The order of connection is not important, motor direction will be determined during motor/encoder calibration.
+The order of connection is not important, and motor direction will be determined during motor/sensor calibration.

 Connect the CAN bus header to one of the two CAN sockets on the board.
 It is not important which one you choose.
 If this is a terminal node in the CAN network, you may need to use a termination resistor, as follows: